Bernard Purdie

 EMI studio documents (see Mark Lewisohn's book, "The Complete Beatles Recording Sessions") show that "She Loves You" was recorded at Abbey Road studios on July 1, 1963.
 A mono mix was completed by George Martin on July 4th, and the single was released to the British public seven weeks later on August 23rd, 1963.
 If Purdie is indeed drumming on "She Loves You", then we must assume he added drums to Martin's mix sometime after July 4th, but before the British release date of August 23rd -- otherwise there would be two distinctly different versions of the recording: (1). the USA version with Purdie's overdubs, and - (2). the UK version without Purdie's overdubs (the song wasn't released in the USA until September 16, 1963, on the Swan label).

-To put a finer point on it, the Purdie sessions could not possibly have begun any earlier than July 6th, which would have given Epstein just enough time to fly from London to New York on the 5th, the day after George Martin's mix was completed (I'm trying to picture an agitated Brian Epstein hovering over George Martin, thinking, "Hurry up and finish these bloody mixes so I can rush over to New York and replace Ringo's drums!").
+To put a finer point on it, Purdie's New York sessions couldn't possibly have begun any earlier than July 6th, which would have given Epstein just enough time to fly from London to New York on the 5th, the day after George Martin's mix was completed (I'm trying to picture an agitated Brian Epstein hovering over George Martin, thinking, "Hurry up and finish these bloody mixes so I can rush over to New York and replace Ringo's drums!").

 Nor could the Purdie sessions have begun any later than August 14th, considering the nine days Purdie claims to have spent overdubbing, and the August 23rd British release date.
 In fact, to allow enough time for pressing and distributing the British singles, another week or two must be trimmed from the schedule, making August 1, 1963 a more likely "latest start date".